 - Electrical: NEC 2017 Michigan Electrical Code

 Building Permits are required to assure that the minimum requirements of various federal, state and local codes are met through affordability, structural strength, means of egress, stability, sanitation, light and ventilation, energy conservation (which could include things such as solar panels), and safety to life and property from fire and other hazards attributed to the building environment.
-This could be done by the enforcement of including fire exit wall signs, necessary emergency exits, smoke alarms, and fire extinguishers, etc. Any owner or authorized agent who intends to construct, alter, repair, move, demolish, or change the occupancy of a building or structure, or to erect, install, enlarge, alter, repair, remove, convert or replace any electrical, gas, mechanical or plumbing system, the installation which is regulated by this code, or to cause any such work to be done, shall first make application to the building department and obtain the required permits.
+This could be done by the enforcement of including fire exit wall signs, necessary emergency exits, smoke alarms, and fire extinguishers, etc. Any owner or authorized agent who intends to construct, alter, repair, move, demolish, or change the occupancy of a building or structure, or to erect, install, enlarge, alter, repair, remove, convert or replace any electrical, gas, mechanical or plumbing system, the installation which is regulated by this code, or to cause any such work to be done, shall first make an application to the building department and obtain the required permits.
 The owner may want to check their home warranty plan to see if they are covered for this, if they need to change it, they can look into companies such as First American Home Warranty for more help and assistance in this area.

 We will not perform any inspections on expired permits.
 Permits shall become invalid unless the work authorized is commenced within 180 days after its issuance, or if the work authorized is suspended or abandoned for a period of 180 days after the time the work was commenced.
 Before such work can be recommenced, a new permit shall be first obtained.